 Foundry — Acrylics by Audrey Greve.
 Reception: 5-7 p.m., 211 N. 14th St. (Elevator entrance at 1410 O St.)

 Gallery 9 —"Different Stripes": All-member gallery show, the artists will be showcasing their artwork, by incorporating the theme.
 Reception: 6:00-9 p.m., 124 S. Ninth St.

-Great Plains Art Museum — Andrew Husa, Great Plains Graduate, UNL Geography, art maps and chronicles small towns in Nebraska; "New Farmers" a collaborative research project between photographer D. Bryon Darby, designer Tim Hossler, and sociologist Paul Stock, showing observations on today's independent farmer.
+Great Plains Art Museum — Andrew Husa, Great Plains graduate fellow, UNL geography, will hold a discussion about small towns in Nebraska; "New Farmers" a collaborative research project between photographer D. Bryon Darby, designer Tim Hossler, and sociologist Paul Stock, showing observations on today's independent farmer.
 Reception: 5-7 p.m.; 6 p.m. presentation (Andrew Husa), 1155 Q St.

 Lux Center for the Arts — “Dementia Americana” a group show by Cannupa Hanksa Luger, Marty Two Bulls Jr., and Michaeal Two Bulls; “Life is a Balloon,” by Louis Labudda,"(main gallery).
 Reception: 5-8 p.m., 2601 N. 48th St.

 Keichel Fine Art — Top contemporary artists, featuring Robert Weaver (1935-2018), Anthony Benton Guide, Hal Holoun,Jenny Kruger, Ernest Ochsner, and Susan Puelz (first floor); Dale Nichols, Roger Medearis, Thomas Hart Benton, John Steuart Curry, and Terence Duren (second floor); “Korean Dreams” by Natalie Daoust (third floor).
 Reception: 6-9 p.m.
 1208 O St.